-#2 – Raw milk (from a reliable source) is superior to pasteurized milk, and contains beneficial bacteria (good germs) that support healthy digestive function prime your immune system with the “good guys”.
+#2 – Raw milk (from a reliable source) is superior to pasteurized milk, and contains beneficial bacteria (good germs) that support healthy digestive function and prime your immune system with the “good guys”.
 A recent study shows that raw milk may be associated with less asthma and allergies in children.

-Milk contains beneficial fats that are essential for you body to be able to assimilate the calcium, proteins, and other nutrients in the milk.
+Milk contains beneficial fats that are essential for your body to be able to assimilate the calcium, proteins, and other nutrients in the milk.
 For this reason, avoid skim milk, even if it’s unpasteurized.

-Raw milk provides natural enzymes that your body to break down and digest the milk proteins, reducing the likelihood of lactose intolerance and typical health conditions commonly associated with dairy products.
+Raw milk provides natural enzymes that your body needs to break down and digest the milk proteins, reducing the likelihood of lactose intolerance and typical health conditions commonly associated with dairy products.
 When milk from grass fed animals is pasteurized, beneficial bacteria and enzymes are destroyed.

 While we’re talking dairy, make sure to include plenty of butter and cultured milk in the form of yogurt, kefir and cheese too.

 To learn more, read: Is Milk Good?
 Is Milk Bad?

 Growing up, I turned my nose up sharply to my mother’s family tradition of pork and sauerkraut on New Year’s day.
 At the time, little did I know or care about the health benefit of many of the Pennsylvania Dutch foods.